amdjadouxx/my_neural_network/CONTRIBUTING.md

 1. Define the activation function and its derivative in the ActivationFunc.py file.
 2. Update the name_to_activation_func function in the config.py file to include your new activation function
+3. Update the documentation of the ActivationLayer class initializer

 Example:
 ```python